January 10, 2018

 The supermarket had some beautiful Ugli Fruit this week.
 So, I decided to test it out.
-This fruit was from Jamaica, which when you think about how far the fruit has to travel to isn’t very eco-friendly, but for folks in the tropics this may be a good recipe for you!
+This fruit was from Jamaica, when you think about how far the fruit has travelled, it isn’t a very eco-friendly option, but for folks in the tropics - this may be a good recipe for you!

 The BIG Tint